Kent and East Sussex Railway: The line today

 The line today is a tourist attraction in the South East of England.
 It offers an 11+1/2 mile ride through the Rother Valley in vintage and British Railways coaches usually hauled by a steam locomotive, although some off-peak services are operated by a diesel multiple unit.

 The preserved line currently runs from Tenterden Town station to Bodiam (within sight of the National Trust's Bodiam Castle), with an extra 1 mile of track to the Junction Road station site (though there are currently no plans to re-open for alighting).

 Tenterden Town station is the main headquarters for the heritage railway, where a book and gift shop can be found, selling Thomas the Tank Engine gifts, the carriage and wagon department and a cafe that was once the Maidstone & District Motor Services bus station building from Maidstone, Kent.
 The railway emphasises the Colonel Stephens connection as a major factor of its utilitarian heritage.
 The locomotive works is located at Rolvenden station and has a viewing platform overlooking the works yard and a selection of former inter-modal shipping containers used for equipment storage.
 Themed events are run through the year.
 Some are connected with local history and the railway whilst, as on other heritage lines, Thomas and Santa specials provide a commercial underpinning to the company's activities.
 Railway experience days are also offered.

+In 2026, the K&ESR secured a Rural Energy Transition grant of £14,740 from the government’s Rural England Prosperity Fund to help with the cost of installing solar panels at Tenterden Town Station.
+An array of panels has been installed on the roof of the 2012 extension to the carriage and wagon shed.
+Their design and location have been selected to ensure that they do not detract from the authenticity and setting of the station buildings themselves.